jcbhmr/bikeshed/README.md

 This project is intended to be used & integrated with software that works better without the Python & pip requirements that the official Bikeshed distribution method uses.
 You can also use it as a standalone way to install Bikeshed without a Python environment.
 For example an npm redistribution of the Bikeshed project to be `npm install <bikeshed_package_name>` would not want to require a particular Python environment.
 Instead, they would opt for a premade all-in-one binary/package such as the PyInstaller bikeshed released by this project! 😊

-Here are the relevant URLs that you would use in your code to fetch releases from this bikeshed-builder project:
+Here are the relevant URLs that you would use in your code to fetch releases from this project:

 ```
 https://github.com/jcbhmr/bikeshed/releases/download/v4.1.12/bikeshed-linux_x86_64-4.1.12.tar.gz